makerdao/dss/DEVELOPING.md

 - `Line`: the maximum total Dai drawn across all ilks

-The `Pit` exposes one public function:
+The `Vat` exposes the public function:

 - `frob(ilk, dink, dart)`: manipulate the callers CDP in the given `ilk` by `dink` and `dart`, subject to the risk parameters